dvarilek/laravel-snap/README.md

 > Currently, there is no way to restore only specific attributes using some RestorationDefinition equivalent to SnapshotDefinition

 ### Race Conditions
-Concurrent snapshotting and rewinding operations by different users can lead to inconsistent behavior.
+Concurrent snapshotting and reverting operations by different users can lead to inconsistent behavior.
 Laravel Snap prevents these race conditions by using Laravel's atomic locks feature.
 Once a lock is acquired, it waits until the operation finishes before allowing other processes to proceed.